datcuriousguy/Torch-NN-Project-3-Loan-Default-Risk-Assessment/README.md

 - Past Defaults

     Has the applicant defaulted (i.e., failed to pay back) any loans in the past?
 As a rule of thumb, the lower this number (0 or more, int) the better.

+- Credit Inquiries (in the last 12 mos)
+    - 2-3 credit inquiries can be considered safe
+    - more than 3 credit inquiries can signal potential financial strain
+    - The lower this number, the less risky the applicant is.

 ---

 ## How The Neural Network is Trained